Starting your first term

 Set up your Concordia email, Moodle and related student accounts.
 Navigate to My CU Account and select the Personal tab.

-Every student has access to a Concordia email address.
-A big benefit: free access to Microsoft Office 365, a super useful suite of tools that you might otherwise have to pay for.
+Every student has the option of activating a Concordia email account.
+A big benefit: free access to Microsoft 365 Education, a super useful suite of tools that you might otherwise have to pay for.
 You can activate your email account two weeks before the start of term.

 Students entering the Gina Cody School of Engineering and Computer Science have access to a faculty-specific email address.
 Once classes have started, you may request a faculty address by emailing help@concordia.ca and attaching a photo of any valid government-issued ID.